 The Semitic branch has 77 languages, with Arabic having 35 varieties that are dominant in the Middle East as well as in East and North Africa.
 Included in this branch are Silt’e, Tigrinya and Amharic that are also spoken in Ethiopia and Tigré or Xasa that is spoken in Eritrea.

-2. Nilo-Saharan languages
+2. Nilo-Saharan Languages

 Two hundred and one different languages belong to the Nilo-Saharan branch according to Ethnologue.
-They are widely distributed across 17 countries in the African interior from the Democratic Republic of Congo, Nigeria, to northern Tanzania to the Nile Valley, with about 50,326,960 speakers.
+They are widely distributed across 17 countries in the African interior.
+These spread from the Democratic Republic of Congo, Nigeria, to northern Tanzania to the Nile Valley, with about 50,326,960 speakers.
 Popular among the Nilo-Saharan languages are Maasai, Dinka, Luo, Nobiin, Songhay, Fur and Kanuri.
 All the languages that belong to this branch are tonal.

 Nilo-Saharan languages with more than a million speakers include Luo, Kanuri, Songhay (Songhai), Teso, Nubian, Lugbara, Nandi–Markweta, Lango, Dinka, Acholi, Nuer, Maasai, and Ngambay.